TylerAuer/nfl-clientside/README.md

 # nfl-clientside

 This is a project I developed to build my web-development skills.
-It is a resource for an NFL league I run with some family and friends.
+It is a resource for an NFL league I run for some family and friends.

 > [See it live!](http://nfl.mathfireworks.com/)